gangchen03/netflixbluemix/README.md

  - Docker compose solution

 ## Build the Spring Boot apps:
+- Build all projects.
+  Run the utility scripts to kick off the build and copy jars to docker folder.
+  `$./buildAll.sh`

 - Build the microservice app to access MySQL service and demonstrate Hystrix circuit breaker: